 When the Console is started, the default view is opened, i.e. the Hosts view, displaying all the declared hosts at the same level.
-By clicking in the File menu, you can load three other views: the Hostgroups view, the HardwareManager view or the StorageManager view.
+By clicking on 4, you can load four other views: the Hostgroups view, the HardwareManager view, StorageManager view or the VirtualManager view.
 As Administrator, you can change the default view.
-Advanced users can create customized views.
-Refer to the Administrator's Guide for details.